peelmicro/linq.csharp.masterclass/README.md

-# Angular 6 - The Complete Guide
+# The Ultimate LINQ with C# Masterclass - Basics to Advanced

-> source code for the "Angular 6 (formerly Angular 2) - The Complete Guide" Udemy course
+> source code for the "The Ultimate LINQ with C# Masterclass - Basics to Advanced" Udemy course

 # Follow the course

-Follow the course on https://www.udemy.com/the-complete-guide-to-angular-2/
+Follow the course on https://www.udemy.com/the-ultimate-linq-with-csharp-masterclass-basics-to-advanced/